 For as long as I can remember, going to camp has always been the highlight of my year.
 To me, life was divided into two seasons: camp and not camp.
-And even when I was not at a camp I would visit sites like campingfunzone.com and read all I can about camping.
+And even when I was not at a camp I would try fishing with the best camping fishing rod or visit sites like sites like campingfunzone.com and read all I can about camping.
 Each year I would wait and wait for camp to arrive, and it was always the most amazing week.
 I made friends with kids from all over the Pacific Northwest – friends that I am still in contact with as an adult – my camp friends.
 During camp, I wouldn’t get homesick, but I definitely got campsick when it was time to be back at home.

 Some of the most formative moments in my life happened while I was at camp Wi-ne-ma.
 There are so many different directions that my life could have taken.
 Camp had a profound impact on my life.
 I met my best friend at camp when I was fourteen years old.
 I met my husband at camp when I was fifteen years old.
 I was sixteen years old (and at camp) when I decided to go to bible college and pursue a ministry degree.
 Without the things that I learned and experienced at camp, I truly do not know where I would be today – or even who I would be.

 At camp, we get to share with kids how much God loves them.
 At camp, kids get to try new things and grow more independent.
 At camp, we learn to slow down and how to live in community with one another.
 At camp, everyone gets to unplug from his or her lives (especially all the technology).
 At camp, kids get to reconnect with nature – God’s beautiful creation surrounds them.
 At camp, we get to make mistakes and we get to fail, and that is okay.
 At camp, lives and hearts change.
 You can check out ballachy to get the best scoping gear to help you enjoy viewing God’s creations even more.